vgijssel/hermit-python-packages/README.md

 - [x] Create a release in "prerelease" mode.
 While the release is in prerelease mode, assets can be uploaded (again) to the release.
 After all macOS + Linux (arm64/amd64) assets have been uploaded the prerelease mode is removed.
 - [ ] Ensure Python 3.10 inside the yaml config is not a number but a string
 - [ ] Query the releases API once and paginate over all the results.
 Cross reference versions from pypi and versions releases on GitHub.
 Include only versions for processing that don't have a release or those that have a draft/prerelease release.
+- [ ] Ability to exclude certain packages which pex is complaining about?